Search

 Despite this, the average employee spends 9.3 hours per week searching for information.
 In other words, getting an answer to a pressing question is often like finding a needle in a haystack.
 If this process could be improved, modern learners would have an extra working day per week to get tasks done.

-Of course, this is no small task.
+Of course, this is no small feat.
 To truly democratise access to information within your organisation, you’ll need to build a comprehensive content plan and establish the right digital tools for ease of access.
 This is something we’ll explore further in our next section.

 Leverage Your Technological Advantage